List of Rio de Janeiro metro stations

 This is a list of stations on the underground railway system (Metrô Rio) in Rio de Janeiro, Brazil.
-Nowadays, the system has two lines denominated numerically: broadly Linha 1 serves the south and central zones while Linha 2 serves the north.
-There used to be an interchange between them at Estácio Station, but now Linha 2 uses the rails of Linha 1 to get at Botafogo Station, closing interchange at Estácio.
+Nowadays, the system has three lines denominated numerically: broadly Line 1 serves the south and central zones while Line 2 serves the north.
+There used to be an interchange between them at Estácio Station, but now Line 2 uses the rails of Line 1 to get at Botafogo Station, closing interchange at Estácio.
 Line 4 (yellow line) links West Zone, in the neighbourhood of Barra da Tijuca, to South Zone, in Ipanema.

-Line 3, serving Niterói and São Gonçalo municipalities is planned.
+Line 3, serving Niterói and São Gonçalo municipalities, is being planned.

 Currently, there are 41 operational stations.